Akshatm1011/-project-/index.md

 Upon completion of the training, perplexity was measured using a separate script.
 Perplexity measures how well a language model predicts or understands a given set of data, typically a sequence of words or tokens.
-The lower the perplex- ity, the better the model is at making accurate predictions.
+The lower the perplex- ity, the better the model will be at making accurate predictions.
 It quantifies how surprised or ”perplexed” the model would be on average when seeing a new word.
 The script calculated the perplexity for each story in the dataset, providing a comprehensive view of the model’s performance.